CommandPost/FCPCafe/docs/update-guide.md

 ---

+## macOS Sonoma

+So far, all reports are that upgrading from macOS Ventura to macOS Sonoma are very smooth, and there's currently no major reported issues.

+---

 ## Final Cut Pro 10.6.9

 **Final Cut Pro 10.6.9** was released on the Mac App Store on 19th September 2023.